soerenbrockmann/monster-chat-frontend/README.md

 19. Duplicate Sign Up component and replace Sign Up with Login.
 Also rename signup inside the component with or login.
 20. Change title and implement request to /api/users/login route
-21. In App component, create state value auth and define a setState function setAuth
+21. In App component, create state value auth and define a setState function setUser
 22. In App component, pass state value auth to the Header component

 23. In Header component, implement conditional rendering.